Frequently Asked Questions

 • How do I prepare for my first meeting with Bradbury Memorial Center?

-• If you request a traditional service, please bring clothing, jewelry, or other personal items that were special to your loved one.
+If you are planning a traditional service or viewing, please bring any clothing, jewelry, eyeglasses, photographs, or personal items you would like included or used to help honor your loved one.

 • What happens if someone dies while traveling away from home?